Australia-India Council Board

 The Honourable Ms Lisa Singh (TAS)

 The Hon Lisa Singh is a former Australian Senator and Tasmanian Government Minister with 20 years of parliamentary experience.
 She was the first woman of South Asian heritage to be elected to the Australian Parliament.
-She is currently the Head of Advocacy at Walk Free, an international human rights organisation working to end modern slavery.
+She is currently the Director and CEO of the Australia India Institute, Australia's premier centre dedicated to deepening the Australia-India relationship.

 Representing Australia as an influential professional, Ms Singh has been advancing Australia’s social and economic ties with India and the wider Indo-Pacific for the past decade.
 She has actively participated in a number of inter-country dialogues with the Australia India Institute, the Lowy Institute and the Australia-India Youth Dialogue.
 As a regular visitor to India, she has engaged with members of the Indian parliament on a broad range of policy objectives.

 Ms Singh’s career has focused on the promotion and protection of peace and human rights, foreign affairs and trade policy, international development, the environment, governance and access to justice.
 She has published widely and speaks regularly on these issues.

 In recognition of her advocacy, the President of India awarded her the highest civilian honour, the Pravasi Bharatiya Samman, for her exceptional and meritorious public service as a person of Indian heritage fostering friendly relations between India and Australia.